 FINDING THE BEST SPOT FOR KITCHEN TOOLS FOR HEALTHY MEAL MAKING

 All those handy kitchen gadgets and tools can pile up!
 Pass along the ones that you don’t use to a friend as they take up valuable space if you never reach for them, and keep the winners that really make the cooking tasks much easier.
 So, before you find the best home for that cool gizmo and small appliance, here are four good questions to ask yourself first regarding each one to help you place it strategically to whip up those healthy meals:

-Planning, prepping, cooking, drinking, serving, baking, cleaning are all various kitchen actions.
+4. How and when is the item used?
+Planning, prepping, cooking, drinking, serving, baking, cleaning is all various kitchen actions.
 Consider storing like items together that you need for each action.
-If you have to go digging through several areas in your kitchen searching for all of the pieces to make the meal come together, chances are that you won’t do it or do it correctly and therefore those healthy pursuits wont be quite so tasty!
+If you have to go digging through several areas in your kitchen searching for all of the pieces to make the meal come together, chances are that you won’t do it or do it correctly and therefore those healthy pursuits won’t be quite so tasty!